OIEIEIO/ombre-pool-frontend/README.md

-# campurro-merge-website_example-
-Merged-Pool-Website_example
+# Merge Pool Front End
 "This allows you to display both coins on one page"